pratham7512/hack-a-bit/Readme.md

 ---

 ## 📌 Overview
 This repository contains buggy HTML/CSS/JS code.
-Your task is to debug the code to match the output shown in the **demo.mp4** video included in this repository.
+Your task is to debug the code to match the output shown below.
 Do **not** rewrite the code entirely—fix the existing code to resolve issues.
 [![Demo Video Preview](./demo.gif)](./demo.gif)
 ---